flaxandteal/flaxandteal-website/content/pages/team.md

 [Andrea](https://www.linkedin.com/in/andrea-kyurchiev-b2250a15b/) joined Flax &amp; Teal as a free-lance consultant, before coming to work with us permanently as a full-stack developer.
 He is an experienced developer, working with PHP, Laravel, JavaScript, C-Sharp, VueJS and more.
 He has experience with both front and back-end development, from initial build to full platform deployment.

+### Aoife Watson | Project Management

+[Aoife](https://www.linkedin.com/in/aoife-watson/) has also recently joined our team in 2022!
+Aoife takes over our project management side with a background in clinical research and agile methodologies.

 ### Hristiyana Deliyska | Project & Business Development Manager

 [Hristiyana](https://www.linkedin.com/in/hristiyana-deliyska-5aba5119a/) has joined Flax & Teal as our Project and Business Development Manger!
 Hristiyana has a background in economics and international relations and experience with business development.